Accountancy & Business Law

 A basic practical understanding of forensic accounting as a management tool.
 Prerequisites: AC-152.

 Traditional financial accounting topics, including recent developments by the leading professional accounting organizations.
 Prerequisites: AC-152.

 Traditional financial accounting topics, including recent developments by the leading professional accounting organizations.
 Prerequisites: AC-331.

 Study of specialized subject areas rounding out the accounting knowledge required by the beginning career accountant.
 Prerequisites: AC-332.

 AC-420.
 Principles of IT Auditing.
 3 Credits.

 Principles of IT Auditing examined from the point of view of information systems and management.
 IT operations will be examined from both standalone and global environments.
-The Cobit framework will be introduced for auditing IT operations.
-Prerequisites: AC-151 OR IS-380 OR PERMISSION OF INSTRUCTOR.
+The COBIT framework will be introduced for auditing IT operations.
+Prerequisites: AC-151 OR IS-380 OR AS APPROVED BY ACCOUNTANCY FACULTY ADVISOR.

 AC-443.
 Cost Accounting.
 3 Credits.

 Study of cost accounting information systems and their importance as an essential management tool.
 Prerequisites: AC-332.

 Study of auditing standards associated with the examination of corporate accounts.
 Emphasis on audit objectives.
 Possible additional course fee of $45.
 Prerequisites: AC-332:.